japila-books/spark-sql-internals/docs/spark-sql-properties.md

 ## <span id="spark.sql.adaptive.skewJoin.skewedPartitionThresholdInBytes"> spark.sql.adaptive.skewJoin.skewedPartitionThresholdInBytes

-A partition is considered as skewed if its size in bytes is larger than this threshold and also larger than [spark.sql.adaptive.skewJoin.skewedPartitionFactor](#spark.sql.adaptive.skewJoin.skewedPartitionFactor) multiplying the median partition size.
+A partition is considered skewed if its size in bytes is larger than this threshold and also larger than [spark.sql.adaptive.skewJoin.skewedPartitionFactor](#spark.sql.adaptive.skewJoin.skewedPartitionFactor) multiplying the median partition size.
 Ideally this config should be set larger than [spark.sql.adaptive.advisoryPartitionSizeInBytes](#spark.sql.adaptive.advisoryPartitionSizeInBytes).

 Default: `256MB`